KWellesly/ML4Anime/index.md

 ### DBSCAN [kevin]

 The PCA graph revealed that there were clearly distinct groups of anime being formed.
 To better understand these groups and the anime comprised within these groups, we conducted DBSCAN, an upsuperviseed clustering algorithm.
 In order to properly use DBSCAN, we tuned the *minpts* parameter by using the heuristic: minpts <= D+1.
-We set minpts=3 since our PCA reduced the number of dimensions of the feature space down to 2. *epislon* was tuned by graphing and sorting the distances of 10th nearest neighbor of each point.
+We set minpts=3 since our PCA reduced the number of dimensions of the feature space down to 2. *Epislon* was tuned by graphing and sorting the distances of 10th nearest neighbor of each point.
 The "elbow method" was used to set *epsilon* to 3.
 <p align='center'>
   <img src="/ML4Anime/graphs/DBSCAN_elbow_method.jpg" width="500"/>
 </p>